saraelo/r3f-starter/README.md

 # r3f-starter

-This repository serves as a starter kit for react-three-fiber (r3f) projects, enabling rapid setup and development of 3D web applications using React and Three.js.
+This repository serves as a starter for react-three-fiber (r3f) projects, enabling rapid setup and development of 3D web applications using React and Three.js.

 ## Prerequisites